0334321-LSE/Progetto-SOA/README.md

 ### Creation
 Also file creation is monitored by intercepting **security_inode_create** "https://elixir.bootlin.com/linux/latest/source/security/security.c#L1994".
 When there is an attempt to create file inside a blacklisted dir it will be blocked.
 ### Symlink (Not Mandatory)
 The user level system call **sys_symlink** and **sys_symlinkat** relies on other low level API.
 Also here there is an API that check permission, for documentation: "https://elixir.bootlin.com/linux/latest/source/security/security.c#L1866".
-This API can be blocked to rise the security level.
+### Link (Not Mandatory)
+The user level system call **link** and **linkat** relies on other low level API.
+Also here there is an API that check permission, for documentation: "https://elixir.bootlin.com/linux/latest/source/security/security.c#L2019".

 ## Log Data
 ### Singlefs
 The log file is located into a custom file system that contains only one file (the log).
 The open,read and write operation are custom.
 In particular the write function allows only the append mode so the data are written at the end of the file.
 The file is composed by an header that shows the contents and each row represent an access attempt to black listed file/dir with specific information.
 ### Defered Work
-The hash evaluation of the file program path that access a blacklisted item and the write on the log file is done in defered work.
+The hash evaluation of the file program path that access a blacklisted file/dir and the write on the log file is done in defered work.
 The write must be executed after the hash evalutation so it waits the completition of this function.

 ## Some Problems